 In order to meet the contemporary condition's challenges of a complex and multi-layered society we propose, instead of an architectural object, an architectural interface.
 As a surface of contact and exchange it mediates, like a biological skin, between different systems.

-Many of our clients find themselves nowadays in a situation where a new building or urban district is needed which has to react simultaneously to many different, and often contradicting, parameters in both its construction and its operation.
+Many of our clients find themselves nowadays in a situation where a building or new city is needed which has to react simultaneously to many different, and often contradicting, parameters in both its construction and its operation.
 Contrary to a self-referential, isolated and formally aestheticized modern object, an interface provides a multidirectional inclusion of different worlds.
-Our approach follows therefore the dictums: "Accretion through flexible solutions." & "Sustainability as integrated Dynamism."
+Our approach advocates hence the dictums: "Accretion through flexible solutions." & "Sustainability as integrated Dynamism."

-As an award-winning, interdisciplinary architecture practice, we hence develop and design integral buildings and urban districts as multimodal interfaces that mediate between different spheres (the natural, the economical, the urban, the fuctional, etc.)
+As an award-winning, interdisciplinary architecture practice, we hence develop and design integral buildings and cities as multimodal interfaces that mediate between different spheres (the natural, the economical, the urban, the fuctional, etc.)

 Based on a precise analysis of the project’s economic, urban, socio-cultural and ecological parameters we develop the architectural interface, as a "built skin" or in other words as a holistic "organ of mediation".
 Accordingly, we like our designs to respond to their surroundings and contexts while project-related weaknesses are transformed into identity-establishing assets.
 Our architecture emerges therefore as a proactive architecture which seeks to provide a socio-economic and an ecological added value for our clients.